Start acne treatment early

 What are your treatment options for acne scars?

 It depends on the types of acne scars you present with.
 Hyperpigmented (red or brown colour scars) will improve with lightening creams, chemical peels or pigment lasers.
-Hypertropic scars (raised ones) tend to respond to series of triamcinolone injection.
+Hypertropic scars (raised ones) tend to respond to series of steroid injection.
 Atrophic scars (dented ones) will respond to subcision and laser skin resurfacing.
 There are also newer treatment options such as RF micro-needling and Rejuran scar injection.
 If you are in doubt over what type of acne scars you have, speak to our doctor to find out more.